aristanetworks/avd/ansible_collections/arista/avd/roles/anta_runner/README.md

 # Enable AVD catalogs generation.
 Can be disabled if only user-defined catalogs are used.
 avd_catalogs_enabled: true

-# Disables execution of user-defined catalogs by default.
-Enable this setting if executing user-defined tests is required.
+# Disable user-defined catalogs generation.
+Enable this setting to generate tests from user-defined catalog files located in `user_catalogs_dir`.
 user_catalogs_enabled: false

 # Generate extra fabric-wide validation tests (e.g., reachability and routing tests).